-Counter-demonstrations are a form of simultaneous assembly.
+Counter-demonstrations are a form of simultaneous assembly that occur as a response to another assembly or demonstration.
 The specific character of the counter-demonstration is that its goal is to express opinions that are contrary to the initial assembly.
+Both assemblies are protected by the international standards on the right to peaceful assembly.
 The state has the obligation to facilitate both the initial and counter-demonstration within reasonable distance that allows visual and sound contact between the two.
 State authorities should protect both assemblies and provide adequate police resources to facilitate them as long as they remain peaceful.